-Marisol Limon Martinez is a writer, composer, musician, and visual artist based in Los Angeles.
+Marisol Limon Martinez is a writer, composer, musician, and visual artist based in New York City.

-She performs and exhibits in the U.S. and Europe and has been a guest lecturer at Brown, The New School (Parsons & Eugene Lang), Columbia University, and Queens College.
-She is currently working with producer Godfrey Diamond on writing and recording a new album of her songs.
+Marisol performs and exhibits in the US and Europe and has been a guest lecturer at Brown University, The New School (Parsons & Eugene Lang), Columbia University, and Queens College.
+Marisol is currently working with producer Godfrey Diamond on writing and recording a new album of her songs.